-Policies Principles of Consolidation
+Principles of Consolidation

-The accompanying consolidated financial statements have been prepared in accordance with United States generally accepted accounting principles ("GAAP") and include the financial statements of the Biopharm Division (formerly NPM) and the Neuromodulation Division (formerly Second Sight including Second Sight Switzerland) each of which is a reporting segment.
+The accompanying consolidated financial statements have been prepared in accordance with United States generally accepted accounting principles ("GAAP") and include the financial statements of the Biopharm Division (formerly NPM) and the Neuromodulation Division (operated as Cortigent, Inc. and formerly Second Sight including Second Sight Switzerland) each of which is a reporting segment.